xaya1001/obsidian-Chemical-Structure-Renderer/README.md

-# Ketcher Smiles Plugin for Obsidian
+# Chemical Structure Renderer Plugin for Obsidian

 This plugin, empowered by [Ketcher](https://github.com/epam/ketcher), [Indigo](https://github.com/epam/Indigo), and inspired by [Obsidian-Chem](https://github.com/Acylation/obsidian-chem), enable visualization of chemical structures right in your Obsidian notes.
 Also, a special thank you to OpenAI's GPT-4 for contributing to this project.